Preface

 Tips for Advocacy and Outreach

-Avoid Human Analogies
+Be Careful with Human Analogies

 - Even if you avoid a comparison to humans, your interlocutor might make the comparison.
 If that happens, try to bring the focus back to the animals by saying “well, we are not addressing humans here—we’re talking about other animals.”